Exploring the Key Differences and Best Applications Between Acetal and PTFE

 Here, we list some of the most common applications of PTFE.

-• This chemical is also used in the production of chemical tanks, fuel hose lining, valve stem seals, and vessel linings restricting potential chemical reactions.
+• This chemical is also used to produce chemical tanks, fuel hose linings, valve stem seals, and vessel linings that restrict potential chemical reactions.

 • PTFE is widely used in high-temperature applications.
 The perfect example is its use in jet engines to facilitate enhanced temperature resistance.